 To identify a sufficient number of companies so that the data gathered is adequate to reach reasonable conclusions about the competitive market, the Compensation Committee considers peers that operate in the CX solutions and technology industry, as well as adjacent industries that compete for similar executive talent.
-The above peer companies were selected primarily based upon similar business operations and a market capitalization range generally between 1/3 and 3 times our market capitalization.
-Certain companies in the peer group fall outside of this market capitalization range because the Compensation Committee prioritized similarity of business operations in identifying the peer companies.
+The above peer companies were selected primarily based upon having similar business operations and being in a reasonable size range for direct compensation comparisons.
 At the time the peer group was approved, our revenue was at the 73rd percentile of the peers' revenue for the trailing four quarters, and our market capitalization was at the 44th percentile of the peers' average market capitalization for the most recently disclosed fiscal year (i.e., corresponding to the most recent year of compensation disclosures).
+Certain of our core CX solutions competitors were not included in the compensation peer group because the companies do not have sufficient history as a public company from which to gather comparative compensation information.